andrewraim/DirectSampling/README.md

 Package documentation is currently between minimal and nonexistent.
-However, the folder `inst/manuscript` contains replication materials for the manuscript which demonstrate the package.
+However, the folder `inst/manuscript` contains replication materials for the manuscript which demonstrate use of the package.
 This folder includes a README describing the contents.